Xilinx/Vitis_Libraries/solver/docs/src/guide_L1/kernel/cholesky.rst

    * UNROLL_DIM:      Dimension to unroll matrix
    * ARCH2_ZERO_LOOP: Additional implementation "switch" for the choleskyAlt2 architecture (2).

-The configuration class is supplied to the **xf::solver::cholesky** function as a template paramter as follows.
+The configuration class is supplied to the **xf::solver::cholesky** function as a template parameter as follows.

 .. code::